jedisct1/libsodium-doc/internals/README.md

 Cryptographic operations in Sodium never allocate memory on the heap \(`malloc`, `calloc`, etc\) with the obvious exceptions of `crypto_pwhash` and `sodium_malloc`.

-## Extra padding
+## Prepended zeros

 For some operations, the traditional NaCl API requires extra zero bytes \(`*_ZEROBYTES`, `*_BOXZEROBYTES`\) before messages and ciphertexts.

 However, this proved to be error-prone.

-For this reason, functions whose input requires extra padding are discouraged in Sodium.
+For this reason, functions whose input requires transformations before they can be used are discouraged in Sodium.

-When not API compatibility is needed, alternative functions that do not require padding are available.
+When NaCl API compatibility is a requirement, alternative functions that do not require extra steps are available and recommended.

 ## Branches